-Dr. Morgan Crossman, a native Vermonter from Rutland, is the Executive Director of Building Bright Futures (BBF) and the Director of Vermont’s Early Childhood Resource, Data, and Policy Center.
+Dr. Morgan Crossman, a native Vermonter from Rutland, is the Executive Director of Building Bright Futures (BBF) and Vermont’s Early Childhood Resource, Data, and Policy Center.
 Morgan holds a PhD in Social Policy from the Heller School for Social Policy and Management at Brandeis University, specializing in Child, Youth and Family Policy as well as Disability Policy, and a Masters in Applied Developmental and Educational Psychology from the Lynch School of Education and Human Development at Boston College.
 Prior to joining BBF, she was appointed to the Harvard-wide Pediatric Health Services Research Fellowship at Harvard Medical School and Massachusetts General Hospital for Children.
 There she led many research studies focused on service integration and improving care transitions for children with special health care needs and their families as they navigate multiple complex service systems over the life course.
 During this time, she also taught two graduate classes as Boston University’s School of Public Health as an adjunct faculty member: Children with Special Health Care Needs and Preventing Mental Health Disorders, a Life Course Approach.

 She previously served as the Clinical Research Program Manager for the Laboratories of Cognitive Neuroscience at Boston Children’s Hospital within the Division of Developmental Medicine.
 In this role, she submitted multi-million-dollar, federally funded grants and coordinated the implementation of multi-site, national research projects focused on families of children, youth, and adults with autism spectrum disorders and other neurodevelopmental and related disabilities, such as Rett syndrome, Down syndrome, and Tuberous Sclerosis Complex (TSC).
 She was also trained to conduct clinical assessments of children using the Mullen Scales of Early Learning and the Autism Diagnostic Observation Schedule.